 As we mentioned in the context of webinars above, some people love watching videos but others prefer to work from written content.
 If you have produced any videos about your products or services, you can add value by offering a written transcript of the video for people to download and keep.

 On the flipside, many of your customers may prefer to watch a five-minute video instead of reading a blog.
-You could therefore take a popular blog topic and record a video about it.
+Lumen5 is a fantastic tool that transforms articles into videos in minutes.
+You could, therefore, take a popular blog topic and turn it into a video.
 For example, a virtual assistant might create a video series of productivity hacks, while a jewellery designer might turn a ‘how-to’ series of blogs into a video tutorial programme.

 Instead, you could try recording each webinar you run and selling that webinar online as a downloadable, ‘on demand’ product.